 Seventy-two quarter units for literature and visual arts and ninety quarter units for theatre and dance, with a GPA equivalent to 3.0 in upper-division and graduate course work undertaken, are required for a master of fine arts degree.
 Information covering thesis preparation is contained in the publication Preparation and Submission Manual for Doctoral Dissertations and Master’s Theses “Bluebook.”
 The completed thesis is submitted to the thesis committee for review.

 Following advancement to candidacy, the student in the Modified Thesis, Plan III program, must submit a thesis.
-The thesis committee, appointed by the chair of the department and approved by the dean of Graduate Studies, consists of four faculty members: three from the department and one, preferably tenured, from outside the department.
+The thesis committee, appointed by the chair of the department and approved by the dean of the Graduate Division, consists of four faculty members: three from the department and one, preferably tenured, from outside the department.

 When all members of the committee have approved the thesis, a final report of the modified thesis examination, Plan III, for the master of fine arts degree must be completed.
-Final approval and acceptance of the thesis by the dean of Graduate Studies (on behalf of the university archivist and Graduate Council) represent the final steps in the completion of all requirements by the candidate for a master of fine arts degree.
+Final approval and acceptance of the thesis by the dean of the Graduate Division (on behalf of the university archivist and Graduate Council) represent the final steps in the completion of all requirements by the candidate for a master of fine arts degree.
 All theses submitted in partial satisfaction of master of fine arts degree requirements shall be catalogued with the university library and submitted to Proquest for publication.

 A maximum of six units of 500-level courses (apprentice teaching) may be credited toward the degree requirements.